 - 1. Requirements for Remote Parking.
-Required parking spaces may be permitted on a separate parcel from the site on which the principal use is located if the remote parking complies with the following: - a.
+Required parking spaces may be permitted on a separate parcel from the site in which the principal use is located if the remote parking complies with the following: - a.
 Any remote parking area shall be under the same ownership as the principal use or otherwise secured by a lease of no less than the term of any lease for the principal use. - b.
-All necessary legal instruments shall be executed and recorded in the public records of Sarasota County and copies of the recorded documents provided to the Director and City Engineer, or their designees, prior to the issuance of certificates of occupancy. - c.
+All necessary legal instruments shall be executed and recorded in the office of the register of deeds and copies of the recorded documents provided to the Director and City Engineer, or their designee, prior to the issuance of certificates of occupancy. - c.
 All renewal agreements pertaining to remote parking area leases shall be provided to the Director, or their designee, prior to the expiration of the lease term. - d.
-The remote parking shall comply with the distance requirements in Table 3.6.7. - e.
-Remote parking lots shall abide by all parking design standards set forth in the Code. - f.
-Remote parking plans shall be submitted to the Director for review on forms per the Director's discretion.
+Required parking spaces may be permitted on a separate site from the principal site in which the principal use is located if the remote parking complies with the distance requirements in Table 5.4.3.B.

 Table.
-3.6.7.
+5.4.3.B.
 Remote Parking